HMRC Now Has Preferential Creditor Status

 - What payments can HMRC recover as a preferential creditor?

-- What does this mean for lenders?
+- How does this impact lenders?

 What is a preferential creditor?